ebird/ebirdst/docs/articles/applications.md

 harbors a large proportion of the breeding population of Western Meadowlark) and use it to crop and mask the relative abundance data.
-If you have a region defined in a Shapefile or GeoPackage you can instead load that a polygon defining the boundary of that region using [`read_sf()`](https://r-spatial.github.io/sf/reference/st_read.html).
+If you have a region defined in a Shapefile or GeoPackage you can instead load a polygon defining the boundary of that region using [`read_sf()`](https://r-spatial.github.io/sf/reference/st_read.html).

 ``` r

 # region boundary
 region_boundary <- ne_states(iso_a2 = "US") |>
   filter(name == "Montana")